shadowezz/Productiv/docs/UserGuide.md

 #### Listing all deliverables: `list`

-Displays a list of all deliverables in your deliverable list.
+Lists out all deliverables in your deliverable list, if any.

 Format: `list`